Joe4evr/Discord.Addons/src/Discord.Addons.MpGame/Documentation/2-Players.md

     public void AddCard(Card card) => Hand.Add(card);
 }
 ```

+*In reality, there's no *visible* state held.
+But in case
+a user has their DMs disabled, the message that couldn't
+be sent is cached in there so it can be resent.

 [<- Part 1 - Intro](1-Intro.md) - Players - [Part 3 - Games ->](3-Games.md)